-The Bays Precinct will transform over the next 20 to 30 years into a bustling hub of enterprise, activity and beautiful spaces.
+The Bays will transform over the next 20 to 30 years into a bustling hub of enterprise, activity and extraordinary places.
 Located within the iconic Sydney Harbour, the area will be enjoyed by Sydneysiders and the global community alike.
-It is an opportunity to create stunning waterfront destinations and to deliver the kind of public spaces, promenades and workplaces that we can all be proud of.
-But it is potentially much more than that: it represents a once-in-a-generation opportunity to deliver innovation and attract the jobs of the future for Sydney and NSW, equipping Sydney for the future and reinforcing its reputation as an internationally-competitive, resilient and prosperous global city to live, work and visit.
+It will provide a mix of cultural, maritime, recreational, retail and commercial uses, while drawing on the authenticity and local charm of well established nearby suburbs.
+It is an opportunity to deliver the kind of public spaces, promenades and future workplaces that we can all be proud of.

 The land identified in The Bays Growth Centre is referenced in this map.